bernardpeh/practical-symfony-3/manuscript/Chapter_7.md

 ## Updating Doctrine Fields Automatically

 We like to have 2 more fields.
-We like to know when the user is being created and when it is being updated.
+We like to know when the user is being created and updated.
 How do we do that?
-HasLifeCycleCallBacks() is the magic.
+HasLifeCycleCallBacks annotation is the magic.

 ```
 # src/AppBundle/Entity/User.php